VIALabs-io/node-project/README.md

 # VIA Project Node

 Welcome to the VIA Project Node documentation.
-This guide outlines how to install the VIA Project Node on Ubuntu 22.04 LTS, how to develop and integrate custom features, and where to seek additional help.
+This guide outlines how to install the VIA Project Node, how to develop and integrate custom features, and where to seek additional help.

+The package also contains an optional Express server which exposes an API for events that can be consumed by the `DataStreamClient`.
+The `DataStreamClient` example can be found in the [client-stream-example repository](https://github.com/VIALabs-io/client-stream-example), and an optional Discord integration.

 ## Installation

 ### Prerequisites
 Ensure your system meets the following specifications to successfully install and run the VIA Project Node:
-- **Operating System**: Ubuntu 22.04 LTS
+- **Operating System**: Any OS that supports Docker
 - **Memory**: Minimum of 1GB RAM
 - **CPU**: At least 1 CPU core
 - **Network**: Stable internet connection

-Here is the updated portion of the `README.md` with detailed instructions on what to change in the `.env` file:

 ### Building and Running with Docker